Using Cash to Pay Employees and Independent Contractors

 Paying Children, Spouses, or Family Members

 The wages of children under age 18 who work in your business are subject to the same withholding, payroll tax, and employment tax requirements as other employees.
-If you hire your own children, they may not be subject to FICA taxes, but their wages must be reported to the IRS.
+If you hire your own children, they may not be subject to FICA taxes for Social Security/Medicare, but their wages must be reported to the IRS.

 Hiring your spouse or other family members to work for your business and paying in cash can also deprive this person of Social Security benefits.
-And all the other issues mentioned above, including your legal responsibility to report and pay payroll taxes, apply.
+And all the other issues mentioned above apply, including your legal responsibility to report and pay payroll taxes.

 Many businesses pay contract workers (casual labor, summer workers, While payments to independent contractors have fewer issues than those of employees, two issues are worth noting:

-- You must verify taxpayer ID for independent contractors; if the taxpayer ID cannot be verified, you must take backup withholding from the contractor's pay.
+- You must verify taxpayer ID for independent contractors by having the person complete Form W-9; if the taxpayer ID cannot be verified, you must take backup withholding from the contractor's pay.

 Cash payments made to vendors and others with whom you do business must still be substantiated if you want these cash payments to be deducted as expenses on your business tax return.
 Even small payments in cash should be paid through a petty cash fund, with appropriate documentation.